 Learning and growing in Christ-like compassion is especially important during the COVID-19 pandemic because of the suffering it has caused.
-Many have lost jobs and are struggling to buy food.
+Many have lost jobs and are struggling to buy food, and the future is far from certain across all levels of society.
 Others have lost friends or family members, or even their own lives.
 Now is a good time to feel compassion for others like Jesus did.

 One of my favorite examples of Jesus showing compassion is in Matthew 20:29–34.
 This passage describes the time Jesus was leaving Jericho as a large group followed Him.
 As Jesus and the people walked, they passed by two blind men sitting by the road.
 When the two men realized Jesus was in the group walking by, they cried out for Him to have mercy on them and to heal them (seemingly, they had already heard of Jesus and His power to heal).
 Some people in the crowd warned them that they should be quiet, but they cried out even more.
 They desperately asked to be healed because they believed that Jesus could relieve them of their blindness.
 Verses 32–34 describe a very special moment, “So Jesus stood still and called them, and said, ‘What do you want Me to do for you?’
 They said to Him, ‘Lord, that our eyes may be opened.’
 So Jesus had compassion and touched their eyes.
 And immediately their eyes received sight, and they followed Him.”